-Since my writing focuses on athletes who play sports in adaptive ways, many parents and friends have been asking me about how to talk with kids about exceptionalities.
+Since my writing focuses on athletes who play sports in adaptive ways, many parents and friends have been asking me about how to talk with kids about disabilities.
 I am no expert, but I do have experience from discussing differences with my students in the classroom or at home with my own children.
 I have not handled all of these situations perfectly, but I have learned that there are some strategies to make the conversations more meaningful and authentic.
-Here are my top 5 tips for talking with kids about exceptionalities, and I included some of my own real life “mom” scenarios to help.
+Here are my top 5 tips for talking with kids about disabilities and exceptionalities, and I included some of my own real life “mom” scenarios to help.

 Caitlin: “Mom, why is that boy in the family locker room with us?
 He is in a wheelchair.”